Olde English 800

-Olde English 800 is a brand of American malt liquor produced by the Miller Brewing Company.
-It was introduced in 1964 and owned by Miller Brewing Company since 1999.
-It is available in a variety of serving sizes including, since the late 1980s, a 40 USfloz bottle.
+Olde English 800 is a brand of American malt liquor brewed by the Miller Brewing Company.
+Introduced in 1964, it has been produced by the company since 1999.
+It is available in a variety of serving sizes including (since the late 1980s) a 40 USfloz bottle.

 History

 Introduction

-Olde English 800, also known as 8 ball or Old E, was introduced in 1964.
+Olde English 800, also known as 8 ball or Old E (O' E or Ol' E in some colloquial dialects), was introduced in 1964.
 It had its origins in the late 1940s as Ruff's Olde English Stout, brewed by Peoples Brewing Company of Duluth, Minnesota.
 Rebranded Olde English 600, it was later sold to Bohemian Breweries of Spokane, Washington, and then to Blitz-Weinhard of Portland, Oregon, where it became Olde English 800.
 By the time Blitz-Weinhard was sold to the Pabst Brewing Company in 1979, Olde English Malt Liquor had become their top brand.

 1980s

-In August 1989, when the brand was owned by Pabst and targeted by the brewer towards the "urban contemporary market", a coalition of "22 public interest groups involved in minority issues" criticized the marketing of Olde English – which as a malt liquor has a high alcohol content in comparison to most beers – for what they characterized as an "emphasis on black and Hispanic consumers."
+In August 1989, when the brand was owned by Pabst and targeted by the brewer towards the "urban contemporary market", a coalition of "22 public interest groups involved in minority issues" criticized the marketing of Olde English which as a malt liquor has a higher alcohol content than most beers﹘ on what they characterized as an "emphasis on Black and Hispanic consumers."